-The majority of conservators have a related degree or Masters and to get onto a postgraduate course you'll need a 2:1 and an A-level science qualification (preferably chemistry).
+The majority of conservators have a related degree or Masters and to get onto a postgraduate conservation course you'll need a 2:1 degree as well as an A-level science qualification (preferably in chemistry).

-There are plenty of courses to choose from, for example the MSc in Conservation Practice at Cardiff University.
-This hands-on, two-year programme will see you spending a significant amount of time in the laboratory working on archaeological and historical artefacts.
-Industry professionals teach modules such as 'Essentials of conservation', 'Museums' collections management' and 'Making conservation decisions'.
+There are plenty of museum conservation Masters courses to choose from - for example, the MSc Conservation Practice at Cardiff University.
+This hands-on, two-year conversion programme will see you spending a significant amount of time in the laboratory working on archaeological and historical artefacts.
+Industry professionals teach modules such as 'Essentials of Conservation', 'Museums' Collections Management' and 'Making Conservation Decisions'.
 Your final assessment will take the form of a dissertation.

-'We provide a qualification that encompasses and links theoretical and practical skills, using critical thinking to equip students to operate as professional conservators in the heritage sector,' say Jane and David.
-To be accepted onto the course you'll need either a first or 2:1 in a related subject such as archaeology, history, ancient history, conservation or the sciences.
-In 2019/20 tuition fees cost £9,350.
+'We provide a qualification that encompasses and links theoretical and practical skills, using critical thinking to equip students to operate as professional conservators in the heritage sector,' says Jane.

 During the first year you'll develop an understanding of the intellectual issues relating to conservation research and practice through taught courses on material science, conservation processes and practice.
 You'll consider the structure, technology and deterioration processes of materials from which heritage objects are made, the theory of the techniques of conservation and the skills and knowledge required in the treatment of archaeological and museum objects.

 What skills do I need to become a conservator?

-Conservation work combines academic knowledge of arts, crafts, materials science, anthropology, archaeology and art history with a variety of practical abilities.
+To become a conservator, this knowledge needs to be combined with a variety of practical abilities.
 Working with your hands will be a daily feature of the job and Sandra advises developing your craftsmanship skills through activities such as needlework, wood carving and metalwork.

 'Conservators must have good practical skills to handle and treat fragile and delicate materials, good colour matching skills to fill and colour losses and great innovation to discover new ways of mounting and displaying collections in exciting and creative ways,' she adds.